 |The global mean

-temperature for June through August, 1999, was well above the
+temperature for September through November, 1999, was well above

-long-term average, based on preliminary data.
-In fact, for nearly
+the long-term average, based on preliminary data.
+In fact, for

 |For the three-month

-period June through August, 1999, the mean temperature for the
+period September through November 1999, the mean temperature for

-contiguous U.S. was well above the long-term average, based upon
+the contiguous U.S. was well above the long-term average, based

-preliminary data.
-The bars in this graph are departures from the
+upon preliminary data.
+The line graph shows departures from the

 |Based on preliminary

 data, average total precipitation for the contiguous U.S. for the